-- 2.36 In developing our methodology, we have, where sufficient data and evidence allows, sought to assess impacts quantitatively, assigning monetary values where appropriate. - 2.37 We consider that the direct impact of the default tariff cap can be estimated with a reasonable degree of certainty, though is subject to the assumptions outlined in paragraph 2.29 above, in particular, changes to customer numbers and tariff prices in the absence of the cap.
+- 2.38 This impact assessment has been conducted in accordance with the Ofgem Impact Assessment Guidance.
+In developing the impact assessment we have also drawn on the HM Treasury Green Book, BEIS and Regulatory Policy Committee (RPC) impact assessment guidance and the CMA Competition Impact Assessment Guidelines. - 2.39 In developing our methodology, we have, where sufficient data and evidence allows, sought to assess impacts quantitatively, assigning monetary values where appropriate.
+Our quantitative analysis is of the impact of the cap as though implemented in 2017.
+Our analysis, therefore, assumes a steady state throughout the price cap period and does not account for potential market fluctuations or shocks that could occur. - 2.40 We consider that the direct impact of the default tariff cap can be estimated with a reasonable degree of certainty, though is subject to the assumptions outlined in paragraph 2.31 above, in particular, changes to customer numbers and tariff prices in the absence of the cap.
 However, there is significant uncertainty surrounding the indirect impacts.
-These indirect impacts will depend on the response to the cap by suppliers and consumers, and the subsequent market dynamics. - 2.38 Therefore, whilst we have sought to assign monetary values to the indirect impacts where possible, the quantification of these impacts should be seen as indicative only.
-We set out our approach to dealing with uncertainty in paragraphs 2.46 to 2.51.
+These indirect impacts will depend on the response to the cap by suppliers and consumers, and the subsequent market dynamics. - 2.41 Therefore, whilst we have sought to assign monetary values to the indirect impacts where possible, the quantification of these impacts should be seen as indicative only.
+We set out our approach to dealing with uncertainty in paragraphs 2.51 to 2.56.